 2. Set up time for interactive games or physical activities- food does not have to be the focal point, especially when kids are involved, peanut butter, nachos or Annie’s would be a hit for the kids.
 If it's not within your capacity to make a huge feast this year, that's okay, and managing your guests expectations will be the key to success.

 3. Acceptance.
 For those that want to opt out of gatherings for the upcoming holiday season, it can be a tough conversation to let others know when you are not up for hosting or attending.
 Use kind words and compassion all the way through the disappointment/anger/ guilt/all of the emotions that can arise in these kinds of conversations.
 Creating new boundaries can be difficult, especially with family, but it is very necessary for your mental health.

 4. Ask.
-Staying solo can be ok when this is the relaxing day for which you’ve longed.
-Otherwise, step out and ask permission to attend a gathering, ‘I’d like to be a part of your celebration if it works for you.’
+Staying solo can be ok when it is the relaxing day for which you’ve longed.
+Otherwise, step out and ask permission to attend a gathering.
+‘I’d like to be a part of your celebration if it works for you.’
 Here is where acceptance comes in again.
-When you are invited offer to contribute something tangible even offering to clean the dishes or clear the table.
+When you are invited, offer to contribute something tangible even offering to clean the dishes or clear the table.
 Gifts of time and effort build relationships.
 In the event your request is not an option, exhale and consider inviting other solos to meet up.
 Even a cup of tea is a precious gift to give or receive when you don’t want to be alone.
 Call someone.
 Look online or in the local paper for community gatherings for folks like you who have experience setting up events to spread kindness with company.

 We are capable of navigating through change, no matter what that change is.

+Good bye for now.
 I hope you find moments of peace this holiday.